PEARL monitors the world’s changing environment and plays host to international scientists

 By Alexander McCleave

-Imagine that you are an arctic researcher and you’re about to go as far north as it is possible for a civilian to go in Canada.
+Imagine that you are an Arctic researcher and you’re about to go as far north as it is possible for a civilian to go in Canada.
 It is so far north that, depending on the time of year, there are 24-hour days and 24-hour nights.
 The weather fluctuates dramatically, with temperatures exceeding -40 C in the winter, and any exposed skin is soon susceptible to frostbite.
-You have boarded a charter plane to a weather station called Eureka, in the province of Nunavut, and from there you continue another 15 kilometers north on Ellesmere Island.
+You have boarded a charter plane to a weather station called Eureka, in the province of Nunavut, and from there you continue another 15 kilometres north on Ellesmere Island.
 Here ends your journey; you have arrived at the Polar Environment Atmospheric Research Laboratory (PEARL), a facility that is part of the Canadian Network for the Detection of Atmospheric Change (CANDAC).

 PEARL, as Canada’s closest university-based year-round research facility to the North Pole, is a hub for atmospheric research in the Arctic, both for Canadian researchers and international scientists.
 The PEARL Ridge Laboratory was first built in 1992 on a site chosen by Environment Canada, to study the stratospheric ozone.
 The facility was developed during the early years of the Montreal Protocol, a global agreement to protect the stratospheric ozone layer by phasing out the production and consumption of ozone depleting substances.
 PEARL was also meant to serve as a convenient location from which to study the polar vortex, a large area of low pressure and cold air surrounding both the North and South Poles.
 Researchers wanted to better understand why the polar vortex expands, sending cold air southward into areas that are not typically cold.
 Since PEARL’s inception, its mandate has expanded to include three main areas: air quality, ozone levels and climate change.